Do you know a woman who is being abused? A legal rights handbook

 Courts can also make a non-removal order that stops a parent from taking the children out of a certain area, for example, a city or province.

-If your partner has threatened to leave with the children, ask a lawyer about getting a non-removal order.
+If your partner has threatened to leave with the children, ask a family lawyer about getting a non-removal order.

 If you are afraid that your partner might take the children out of the area immediately, and you do not have time to find a lawyer, go to the nearest family court and ask for help from the duty counsel or advice counsel lawyer.